devrev/adaas-chef-cli/README.md

 "dvrv-in-1"
 "dvrv-de-1"

+You can also provide a local metadata file to the command using the '-m' flag for example: `chef-cli manage --end dev -m metadata.json`, this enables to use:

+- raw jq transformations using an external field as input.
+(This is an experimental feature)

+- filling in example input data for trying out the transformation.

+In this case it is not validated that the local file is the same as the one submitted by the snapin, this has to be ensured by you.

 ## Metadata tips

 You are required to provide an external_domain_metadata file from your extractor, describing the logical schema of the external system.